mixedjames/mixedjames.github.io/_posts/R/2019-07-27-R-tips-everything-is-a-vector.md

 : Even stuff that looks scalar is just using single-element vectors; operators produce vectors whose length is the length of the longest input; short vectors are extended by repitition

+Most basic operations take the following form:

+: `resultVector <- aVector operand bVector`

+If you want a combining or summary result, you need to spell that out explicitly

+: *i.e. sum(a + b) or max(a + b) etc.*

 # The Long Version...

-Obviously this isn’t actually true - R has loads of data types including user-defined types.
+Obviously this isn’t actually true - not **everything** is a vector - R has loads of data types including user-defined types.
 But the point is this:

 **You get most from R when you remember that most operations act on a set/list/sequence of elements, even when they look scalar.**